Last updated: 01 August 2018

 If you have contacted us to request that you are not contacted again by Qa Research, we will keep a record of your contact details so we can exclude you from our future research projects, where it is possible to do so.
 If we do not do this you may be contacted inadvertently against your wishes.

 Individuals have certain rights under GDPR over their personal data and data controllers have a responsibility to fulfil these rights.
 In some instances Qa Research will be the data controller (or joint data controller) for an individual research project, but in other cases we will be acting as a data processor and our client would be the data controller.
 For each project, we will clearly specify who the data controller is, so you know who to contact in order to exercise your rights.

-An individual’s rights include;
+An individual’s rights under GDPR are;